JoshTickles/macOS/README.md

 # macOS

-My macOS scripts collected into one location.
+My macOS bits and bobs collected into one location.
 Some are original some are modified versions from other autors (credits in comments).